We're Here to Help

 Wesleyan University's Office of Gift Planning is a ready resource for you and your advisors.
 We welcome you to have a confidential, no-obligation conversation to align your personal financial situation with your philanthropic goals.

-Olin Associates Legacy Society
+Olin Society

 A Tradition of Giving